witoong623/movie-recommender-system/README.md

 You can see data exploration jupyter notebook in notebook directory.

 In the full dataset, there are 27,278 movies and 138,493 users in dataset.
 Each user has rated at least 20 movies same as this dataset.

+<u>I will only use rating and movie data, but not the tags and links.</u>
 ## Personalized recommender
 This recommender goals is to predict rating that a user would give to movies that they have not watched, and then recommend top-N highest rating to the user.